da21510/avl.github.io/recruit/webdev.md

 	1. Choose language and framework you are the most familiar and proficient in.
 	1. However, we primarily use **JS, Express, Node, and React Redux**
 	1. **RWD.** Bonus points for fully responsive web/mobile design with HTML/CSS.
-	1. Please use from the following: Express/Node, React/Redux, Vue, Rails, Django, HTML, CSS
+	1. Please use from the following: JavaScript, Node, Express, React, Redux, HTML, CSS, Django, Rails, Vue, Ember, Backbone, MySQL, PostgreSQL, MongoDB
 	1. Please do not use: Java/PHP/jQuery/ASP.NET/C#
 1. **Quality over quantity.** We value working prototypes, so make sure your site is live and running before you move onto additional features.
 1. **Reuse and leverage.** We highly encourage you to reuse other people's work, like Bootstrap and Redux.
 Don't reinvent the wheel.